Rep. Meyer Jacobstein

-Jacobstein was the representative for New York’s 38th congressional district as a Democrat.
+Jacobstein was the representative for New York’s 38th congressional district and was a Democrat.
 He served from 1927 to 1929.

 He was previously the representative for New York’s 38th congressional district as a Democrat from 1925 to 1927; and the representative for New York’s 38th congressional district as a Democrat from 1923 to 1925.